How to quit smoking

 Stop smoking methods and products

-Cravings last strongly for three to five minutes, so the best way to cope is to do something to take your mind off it.
+One of the after effects of smoking is cravings.
+They usually last strongly for three to five minutes, so the best way to cope is to do something to take your mind off it.
 “Physical activities are a great distraction, but other things, like listening to your favourite song or phoning a friend, can work,” suggests Liz.
 “Make a list of things you like doing that take a few minutes to build up a set of your own distractions.”

-Get support to quit
+Get support to quit smoking

 - Ask friends and family to be supportive.
 If there’s someone close to you who wants to quit, consider quitting together for extra moral support.